 nast.org/financialwellness/census FINANCIAL EDUCATION/ STATE REQUIREMENTS Since 2011, students entering ninth grade have needed to complete one unit in economics and personal finance for graduation with a standard or advanced studies diploma.
 The class is designed to "further the development of knowledge, skills, and attitudes needed for responsible citizenship in a constitutional democracy."
 Instruction in economics and personal finance prepares students to function effectively as consumers, savers, investors, entrepreneurs, and active citizens.
 Students learn how economies and markets operate and how the U.S. economy is interconnected with the global economy.
-On a personal level, students learn that their own human capital (knowledge and skills) is their most valuable resource.
-Students may earn this credit by successfully completing the course at any time during their high school career.
+On a personal level, students learn that their own human capital (knowledge and skills) is students may earn this credit by successfully completing the course at any time during their high school career.
 Students with disabilities seeking a modified standard diploma may use the course to satisfy one of the three required mathematics credits.
-FUNDING/GOVERNANCE There is no formal governance structure or funding mechanism specified for this program.
-Financial Education Fact Sheet Series: WASHINGTON State Treasurer Duane Davidson's office will partner with other organizations that share goals in furthering financial education in Washington, whether for students, adults, or families.
+FUNDING/GOVERNANCE There is no formal governance structure or funding mechanism specified for this program

+WASHINGTON State Treasurer Duane Davidson's office will partner with other organizations that share goals in furthering financial education in Washington, whether for students, adults, or families.